Why is Sleep important?

 Their website includes a wide range of useful information about sleep for professionals, adults and children including guides, advice sheets and podcasts.
 They also run a national sleep helpline (03303 530 541) which operates on specific days and times (Mondays, Tuesdays, Thursdays 7-9pm and Mondays & Wednesdays 9-11am excluding bank holidays).
 Visit their website for more information.

-Free apps for NHS staff until 31st March 2025 which include sleep content
+Free apps for NHS colleagues which include sleep content

 • Unmind - this mental health app empowers staff to improve their wellbeing with scientifically backed assessments, tools, and training.
 It includes useful resources such as a “Sleep for Shift Work Course”.
-Once downloaded, put in your organisation name as ‘NHS’, then create an account with your NHS email address.
-It is free for NHS staff until 31st March 2025.
+Once downloaded, state your organisation name as ‘NHS’, then create an account with your NHS email address.
+It is free for NHS colleagues until 30th June 2026.

 NHS Employers webpage about sleep, fatigue and the workplace